pablobm/pygame-tutorial/source/lessons/00100-simplest-pygame-program/index.html.markdown

 title: The simplest possible Pygame program
 ---

-Let's put in practice what we learned.
+Let's put in practice what we have learned.
 We are going to use the Pygame library.
 Pygame has functions to deal with graphics, sounds, keyboard, etc. It allows us to build games using Python.

-First we need to import Pygame library into our program.
+First we need to import Pygame into our program.
 As we have seen before, we do it like this:

 ```python
 import pygame